HomeLatest NewsStartupsNational Startup Day 2026: Startup sector shifts focus from valuations to sustainable growth

 After a decade marked by aggressive funding rounds and a surge in unicorns, startups are now placing greater emphasis on building viable businesses that address structural gaps in sectors such as energy, manufacturing, agriculture, logistics and financial services.
 The shift comes amid tighter global capital conditions and growing scrutiny of business fundamentals.

-Soham Chokshi, co-founder and CEO of logistics software firm Shipsy, said India needed to rethink how technology, particularly artificial intelligence, is applied across enterprises.
+Soham Chokshi, co-founder and CEO of logistics software firm Shipsy, said needed to rethink how technology, particularly artificial intelligence, is applied across enterprises.

 Advertisement